-Traditional Chinese Medicine and Acupuncture for drug addiction
+Traditional Chinese Medicine and Acupuncture Therapy for Drug Addiction

 Traditional Chinese Medicine (TCM) practitioners and acupuncturists have much to offer here.
 They can be a part of their client’s support team by providing Acupuncture for drug addiction and Chinese herbs to ameliorate the physical symptoms of withdraw, as well as offering suggestions and strategies to help avoid a relapse.
 To round out the healthcare team, the client should consider having access to a good counselor and a support group of people who have struggled with the same addiction.
 Because those in support groups have had similar experiences, they can provide emotional, mental, and spiritual support in a way that friends and families may not be able to do.

 So what are some of the treatments of addictions?
 There are several different treatments such as group therapy, individual counseling, and twelve step programs.
 All of those traditional treatments have been shown to be effective in the rehab clinic.
 However, one such problem that we face is the possibility of relapses and continuing to have those cravings.
 That is where implementing of Acupuncture for drug addiction and Chinese herbal medicines within the current treatments has been shown to be effective.